the-turing-way/the-turing-way/book/website/reproducible-research/open/open-source.md

 (rr-open-source-whatis)=
 ## What Is Open Source Software?

-When a project is open-source, anybody can view, use, modify, and distribute the project for any purpose.
+When a project is open-source [{term}`def<Open Source Software>`], anybody can view, use, modify, and distribute the project for any purpose.
 These permissions are enforced through an open-source licence.
 Open source is powerful because it lowers the barriers to adoption, allowing ideas to spread quickly.
 In its most basic form, open-sourcing your software means putting your code online where it can be viewed and reused by others.